Howard Mather Burnham: Military career

 Burnham was sent to the 10th Regiment Massachusetts Volunteer Infantry and received a commission as a second lieutenant in the 5th Regiment, United States Artillery in the Union Army.
-He served impatiently for several months as a Union Army recruiting officer in Towanda, Philadelphia, New York City, New York, and Dubuque, Iowa, until he was ordered to Fort Hamilton, New York, on garrison duty.
+He served impatiently for several months as a Union Army recruiting officer in Towanda and Philadelphia, Pennsylvania, New York City, and Dubuque, Iowa, until he was ordered to Fort Hamilton on garrison duty.
 He went to Washington, D.C., for an assignment as Aide-de-camp to his uncle, Major General Joseph K. Mansfield, commander of the XII Corps, Army of the Potomac, but before he had the chance to join his staff, Mansfield was killed at the Battle of Antietam.

 In April 1863, Burnham was promoted to first lieutenant and joined the Battery H, 5th U.S, Artillery of the Army of the Cumberland under General William Rosecrans.
 Following the departure of First Lieutenant Francis Guenther (promoted), as senior lieutenant present, Burnham assumed command in August 1863 in absence of the battery's captain (George A. Kensel); shortly after assuming command of Battery H, as the senior Regular Army artillery officer in the division, he was appointed Chief of Artillery of the 1st Division, XIV Corps, on the staff of Gen. Absalom Baird.